VadimEngine/ClayEngine/README.md

+# Clay Engine
 Early Alpha Clay Engine static library for developing games in C++.
-Currently supports an entity component system for game objects that are rendered in a Scene,
+Currently supports an entity component system for game objects that are rendered in a Scene.

-Third party files need to be unzipped to run to work around the 100mb file size limit in github.
+This libraries uses the following third party libraries.
 ### Third Party Libraries
 - assimp
     - For loading 3d models